Paraguay: Interior Minister Tadeo Rojas is dismissed and Lorenzo Darío Lezcano named acting interior minister.

 Wallis and Futuna: David Vergé is elected president of the Territorial Assembly (11 votes).

-Morocco: The new government of Prime Minister Saadeddine El Othmani is named with Nasser Bourita as foreign minister and Abdelouafi Laftit as interior minister, while Abdellatif Loudiyi remains minister-delegate in charge of defense and Mohamed Boussaid finance minister.
+Morocco: The new government of Prime Minister Saadeddine El Othmani is named and sworn in, with Nasser Bourita as foreign minister and Abdelouafi Laftit as interior minister, while Abdellatif Loudiyi remains minister-delegate in charge of defense and Mohamed Boussaid finance minister.
+The Chamber of Representatives approves the government (208-91) on April 26.

 Switzerland: Manuele Bertoli takes office as president of the Council of State of Ticino.